Don’t Need Video? Listen Now

 We want to make our relationship a continued focus.
 Find time just for each other, but also be more thoughtful and appreciative of what we love about one another.
 We’ll constantly be trying to do more things outside of work together.

 Focusing on our ENOUGH number for buinsess revenue

 We have a public goal of hitting 330 paying WAIM Members.
 That’s our “enough” number.
 We don’t want to grow our business beyond that just because we can.
 We want to hit our goal and not have to worry about sales and marketing.

 How Are We Framing 2019?

 Each year we pick a word that helps us frame the next year.
 The word becomes a mantra and we’ve done this since 2015 (it’s super helpful!)

 Caroline spent a lot of this year admittedly in a scarcity mindset.
 It never felt like there was enough time or space or even money with trying to get WAIM off the ground.
 In 2019, she wants to set the intention to shift from this place of fear to a place of acceptance, flow, and trust.
 She wonders how this will affect her overall creativity and motivation when the focus shifts to all that is already abundant and readily available.

 Jason’s word for 2019: Loosen

-Jason is admittedly a bit OCD about work and life and wants to loosen the reins a bit.
+Jason is admittedly a bit overly focused on work and life and wants to loosen the reins a bit.
 That doesn’t mean his desk will become messy (that would be insanity), but he just wants to try to fight some of the urges to make everything neat, tidy, and line up perfectly and with maximum efficiency.
 We’ll see how this goes!
 Hah!